 In my practice, working with attachment means rediscovering resources for felt safety in relationships and reflecting on the attachment patterns we hold.
 Attachment work is usually woven into trauma work around themes of regulating for safety, certainty, sufficiency and healthy boundaries.

+Attachment psychology underpins all the work that I do with children and inner children in my practice.
 Concretely, I offer attachment support to parents seeking to nurture or repair their relationships to their children.
 I also work with couples trying to have a child and with individuals looking for more joyful strategies in the face of frustrating patterns in their romantic or professional partnerships.

 Support – in your relationship to your child, partner or team, where do you feel most supported?